JustGinger888/Orinoco-Database-Assessment/README.md

 ##### - Evaluation Q3

-Simillar to the two above queries, I made sure that these results were accurate through using methods I explored above, specifically the seperation of the where clayses and group by condition.
-Moreover I discussed tha amount of results gotten and compared them with my fellow peers to ensure  validity thereof.
+Similar to the two above queries, I made sure that these results were accurate through using methods I explored above, specifically, the separation of the where clauses and group by the condition.
+Moreover, I discussed the amount of results gotten and compared them with my fellow peers to ensure validity thereof.

 ---